How can sex work and fast fashion be linked?

 The “From Sex Worker to Seamstress: The High Cost of Cheap clothes” documentary, produced in 2014 by Vice magazine, adds a new dimension to this image of exploitation: rather than providing women with a valuable opportunity to change their lives and better their circumstances, the government’s re-education program for the “recovery” of prostitutes appears to lay the groundwork for the unfortunate to be reduced to a state of semi-slavery.

-This short film reopens the discussion on the working conditions in the garment industry, which, according to estimates, is the world’s second-most polluting industry, behind the oil one.
+This short film reopens the discussion on the working conditions in the garment industry, which, according to estimates, is the world’s second-most polluting industry, behind oil.
 Fast fashion has thrived in the last thirty years as a result of a modern paradigm focused on constant substitution, which finds its raison d’être in a reality where clothes have very low costs.

 In the documentary Cambodian women challenge Westerners not to accept this abuse, both politically and economically or, at the very least, to gain information of what they are (in)directly funding.
 The major brands, on the other hand, do not appear to want to say much about the current situation or, when they do so, they argue that the arrangements are in line with the country’s laws, but the truth is very different, as I will explain.